anjalipravallika/Legal-Assistant---Your-Personal-Legal-Partner/README.md

  respondant, it gives percentage of probability of winning of case of each party.
- 2. Case Summarisation: When a big case file is provided it summarises into short text including important legal terms and case facts.
+ 2. Case Summarization: When a big case file is provided it summarises into short text including important legal terms and case facts.